 Breaking up the review into age brackets, the researchers found that between 3-12 years of age, results were inconclusive at best and negative, at worst, with virtually no information.
 For adolescents, more solid information existed that some stimulants could potentially alleviate some symptoms of ADHD, but it was associated with more side effects.
 None of the studies in children or teens included long-term evidence of efficacy.

 For adults, the limited research pointed to an effectiveness somewhere between 39–70 percent when compared to placebo, although they found unconvincing evidence regarding quality of life and other improvements expected with treatment.
-One follow-up study in adults reported a single suicide from an eight-person pool of subjects.
-(29)

 When observing illegal drugs, there is no scientifically prescribed “benefit” to the user for a condition or disease.
 However, perceptions of active drug users have found interesting results — nearly 6,000 people were surveyed in one 2013 article, and there was no correlation whatsoever between either the U.S. or the U.K. schedules of harmful drugs, meaning that the drugs deemed most dangerous by the countries’ regulatory bodies are rated pretty low on “harms” by consumers, such as ecstasy, cannabis and hallucinogens.
 Users also found benzodiazepines as one class perceived to have high benefits and also high harms.
 (30)